 Printing white ink on a dark garment is not a simple task.
 Screen printing genius Colin Huggins goes over best practices for printing white plastisol ink on a black shirt.
 Got a notebook and pencil handy?
 Right, let's learn how to print white ink on a dark garment and make the print as bright and clean as possible.

-CURING PLASTISOL INK WITH A FLASH DRYER
+HOW TO PROPERLY CURE PLASTISOL INK WITH A FLASH DRYER

 HOW TO ACHIEVE SOFT-HAND PRINTS USING PLASTISOL INK